-Simpson College landed the #153 spot in our 2021 ranking of best colleges.
-We analyzed 2,320 colleges and universities across the nation to determine this ranking.
+Simpson College is ranked #168 out of 2,018 schools in the nation for overall quality on our 2023 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.
-It is also ranked #1 out of 31 schools in Iowa.
+It is also ranked #6 out of 36 schools in Iowa.

 These rankings may look different from those published by other outlets, because we use an outcomes-based approach rather than a subjective one.
 We get our data from a number of places, including the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard.
 For more information, check out our rankings and methodology page.